dh85/SpotifyWebAPI/Docs/NetworkSecurity.md

 ```

 Key points:
-- The `sessionFactory` closure exposes the `URLSessionConfiguration` that SpotifyWebAPI already tunes (ephemeral cache policy, timeouts).
+- The `sessionFactory` closure exposes the `URLSessionConfiguration` that SpotifyKit already tunes (ephemeral cache policy, timeouts).
 You can further adjust TLS-only knobs before creating the session.
 - Keep the delegate out of `URLSessionHTTPClient` so reused Spotify clients share the same pin set.
 - Consider shipping multiple pins (primary + backups) to avoid downtime when Spotify rotates certificates.